RafaelNH/Free-water-elimination-DTI/article/article.md

 original algorithms were "implemented by a group member with no formal programming training and without optimization for speed" [@Hoy2014-lk,].
 In this work, we provide the first open source reference implementation of the free water contamination DTI model fitting procedures.
-All implementations are made in Python based on a reviewed description of the Hoy and collegues original article.
-For speed optimization, all necessary standard DT processing steps are using the previously optimized functions of the software project Diffusion Imaging (Dipy, http://nipy.org/dipy/,  [@Garyfallidis2012-zp]) and the optimization algorithms provided by the open-source software for mathematics, science, and engineering (Scipy, http://scipy.org/).
+All implementations are made in Python based on the descriptions of the Hoy and collegues original article.
+For speed optimization, all necessary standard DT processing steps are done using previously optimized functions of the software project Diffusion Imaging (Dipy, http://nipy.org/dipy/,  [@Garyfallidis2012-zp]) and the optimization algorithms provided by the open-source software for mathematics, science, and engineering (Scipy, http://scipy.org/).